mkierzenka/SWDevProj/report/doc.md

 We pulled out the implementation of KVStore::get into one of our test cpp files.
 This means we can use it in that file but nowhere else.
 What is the standard for where a method like that should be implemented?
 Its own additional cpp file that is compiled separately?

+fromScalar: which data types will we need this for?
+We currently store blocks of data for booleans, strings, integers, and floats.
+Will we be expected to do the same for size_t values, shorts, longs, etc.

 ## Status
 We have decided to use another group's Sorer implementation, as ours was written in Python and not fully correct.